johnhorel/ATMOS_5020_2019/supplemental_docs/install_anaconda_windows.md

 Note: `pygrib` is not available on Windows PC.

+`Basemap` is currently having issues being installed by Anaconda (not sourcing PROJ_LIB correctly when imported).
+Maybe it's working now??
+This package is being depreciated soon, so it's best to learn `cartopy` instead.
 <!---->
     conda install -c conda-forge basemap
 <!---->
     conda install -c conda-forge basemap-data-hires

-Basemap is currently having issues being installed by Anaconda (not sourcing PROJ_LIB correctly when imported).
-Maybe it's working now??
-This package is being depreciated soon, so it's best to learn cartopy.

 ---